khanrc/tf.gans-comparison/README.md

 - The samples from WGAN are not that impressive - compared to the very impressive theory
 - Also no specific network structure proposed, so DCGAN architecture was used for experiments
+- In the [author's implementation](https://github.com/martinarjovsky/WassersteinGAN), they used higher n_critic in the early stage of training and per 500 iterations

 |               30k                |               W distance               |
 | :------------------------------: | :------------------------------------: |